---

 - **Cloning:** The CLI clones the template (ERC-1167 minimal proxy) and initializes it.
 The proposer pays gas for both txs.

-- **Allowlisting:** The vault must allowlist the strategy clone address and any external protocol addresses as batch targets via `sherwood vault add-target`.
-See each strategy's skill and `ADDRESSES.md` for required targets.
+- **Allowlisting:** The vault must allowlist the strategy clone address and any external protocol addresses as batch targets.
+The CLI handles this inline during `sherwood strategy propose` — see each strategy's skill and `ADDRESSES.md` for required targets.

 - **updateParams:** The proposer can call `strategy.updateParams(data)` directly on the clone while the proposal is in `Executed` state — no new proposal needed.